magento/magento2/app/code/Magento/Analytics/README.md

 |name|Column name|True|
 |alias|Column alias|False|

-The name has to match the column name in DB.
+The name must be the same as the column name in DB.
 The `alias` attribute can be used in the same way as the column alias in SQL.
 Additional columns can be added using a custom iterator declaration (see the [Creating a new report](#creating-a-new-report) section above).

 ### Report filters